Orange Collective

 The origin.
 Alberto and Alejandro Rosas grew up in Barcelona.
 Both studied at Universitat Politècnica de Catalunya — Alberto in Electrical and Electronics Engineering, Alejandro in Advanced Mathematics and Mathematical Engineering.
 Alejandro also played college tennis at Cumberland University in the US.
 Performance, repetition, and obsessive iteration are the founder DNA — built first on the court, then in code.

 Gamium — the first company.
 In 2021 the twins co-founded Gamium, a web3 / metaverse company focused on interoperable digital identity, social products, and decentralized identifiers.
 Telefónica partnered with them on early metaverse work.
-The bet on identity-as-infrastructure was already visible — they were building the substrate before the market needed it.
+The identity-platform thesis was visible there too — the wrapper was wrong, but the architecture they kept building under it is the one Didit ships today.

 The pivot — and the second company.
 Didit incubated inside Gamium and spun out as a standalone identity platform in 2023.
 The thesis sharpened: forget the metaverse framing; the real opportunity is verifying real humans for every internet company that needs to.
 Built on the same first-principles design (wallet-based signatures, biometric capture, eIDAS-aligned flows), now repackaged as a developer-first IDV stack.